allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 There are two competing solutions on the market: Flow and TypeScript.
 The first one comes from Facebook and guarantees support for React — the main Ads library on which we based the user interface.
-It is not a transpiler, and its only role is to check types.
-Its use requires an additional tool, e.g. [Babel](https://babeljs.io/).
+It is not a transpiler, and its only role is to check types so unlike TypeScript requires an additional tool to work, e.g. [Babel](https://babeljs.io/).

 The other solution is TypeScript — a free and open-source programming language created by Microsoft as a superset of JavaScript.
 It has its own transpiler which converts code to JavaScript.